-Pictures from various sources.
-This is part of SVA’s Master of Branding exercise.
-Team members are Tara Chen, Ina Dimitrova, Kristina Ermolenko, Michelle Kwiatkowski, Christine Shin, and myself.
+Pictures taken from various sources.
+This project is part of Master in Branding of the School of Visual Arts.
+The team members are Tara Chen, Ina Dimitrova, Kristina Ermolenko, Michelle Kwiatkowski, Christine Shin, and myself.
 Class conducted by Andrew Millman from Interbrand.
-None of these datas used are coming from Google.
+None of these data used are coming from Google.

 As an enabler of every progress of life, Google has given us the opportunity to learn, succeed, and be heard.
 But they should also give us the chance to learn how to listen.

 On Valentine’s day, we encourage Google to partner with StoryCorps, a non-profit that has been doing well on archiving great stories through pop-up recording booth.
 Google with the AI and AR technology could allow these archived stories told more interactively.

 Following that campaign, we also encourage Google to implement little updates on the Google Calendar that allow people to find time to listen, on the Google Maps to look at locations where people could have an intimate conversation, on the Google Home to remind us to keep in touch with our loved ones.
 All together, we call this implementation as Google Hint.